madhusudhan1234/Javascript30challenge/readme.md

 - Learned about the copy vs reference
 - Learned about how copy can be done by using spread operator, spread operator is yet to coe for object in js.
 - Object.assign can not work in nested child elements

+## What I learned in Day 15

+- Learned about the localStorage
+- setValue in localStorage and get value from localStorage is learned